 - #12 tip or other similar sized tip

 To Make Pate a Choux

-- As soon as it starts to boil, remove from heat, add flour, and stir flour in.
-Return pot to heat and cook for 2 more minutes on medium heat.
-This removes the flour taste from the pate a choux.
+- As soon as the mixture starts to boil, remove from heat, add flour, and stir quickly.
+Return pot to heat and cook for 2 more minutes on medium heat to remove flour taste, stirring constantly.

 - When piping, do not pipe them high.
 Rather, pipe so that the dough spread out and build up.
 You don’t want to end up with Hershey Kiss shaped dough.
 Instead, it should be more like a smooth mound that is 1/4 inch high, but don’t stress too much about it being 1/4 inch high.
 You can make them bigger if desired!

-- Bake at 400 degrees for 15 minutes, then turn the temperature down to 350 degrees for 20-30 minutes, or until puffs are golden brown all oven.
+- Bake at 400 degrees for 5 minutes, then turn the temperature down to 350 degrees and bake for 20-30 minutes, or until puffs are deeply golden brown all over.
 If the tops start to brown too fast, cover them lightly with foil.
 Do not let the foil touch the puffs though, as this will deflate them.

 - When they are done, poke a hole in the bottom of each one with a tooth pick, and allow them to dry out for 2 hours.